microsoft/TypeAgent/README.md

 ## Limitations

 TypeAgent is early stage sample code over TypeChat.
 TypeAgent is not a framework.
-All library code is used to build our own example apps and agents only.
+All code in this repo is intented for building our own example apps and agents only.

 - TypeAgent is in **active development** with frequent updates and refactoring.
 - TypeAgent has been tested with Azure Open AI services on developer's own machines only.
 - TypeAgent is currently tested in English.
 Performance may vary in other languages.
 - TypeAgent relies on [TypeChat](https://github.com/microsoft/typechat), which uses schema to validate LLM responses.
 An agent's validity therefore depends on how well _its schema_ represents the user intents and LLM responses _for its domains_.
-- You are responsible for supplying any **API keys** used by examples.
+- You are responsible for supplying any **API keys** for services used by examples.

 ## Getting Started

 TypeAgent is written in TypeScript and relies on TypeChat.
 To understand how TypeAgent examples work, we recommend getting comfortable with TypeChat and [TypeChat examples](https://github.com/microsoft/TypeChat/tree/main/typescript/examples) first.

+### Agent Shell Example

+The main entry point to explore TypeAgent is the Agent Shell example.
+Follow the [instructions](./ts/README.md) in the TypeScript code [directory](./ts) to get started.

 ## Developers